antonionoca/emberjs-slider/emberjs-slider/README.md

 # emberjs-slider

-This README outlines the details of collaborating on this Ember application.
+This README outlines the details of collaborating on this EmberJS component.
-A short introduction of this app could easily go here.
+It is a basic HTML slider managed by EmberJS.

+# TODO

+* Allow CSS injection.
+* JavaScript logic (onRangeChanged, onValueChanged).
+* Handle invalid input on didRender: See component lifecycle.
+* Write more tests.

+# Development

+Instructions on how to contribute to this project.

 ## Prerequisites